The slides and examples are here: "The Physics of Auditory Proximity_2"

 And now for something completely different...
 Being currently over 60, and having in my youth studied information theory, I have a low tolerance for claims that "high definition" recording is anything but a marketing gimmick.
 I keep, like the Great Randi, trying to find a way to prove it.
 Well, I got the idea that maybe some of the presumably positive results on the audibility of frequencies above 18000Hz were due to intermodulation distortion, that would covert energy in the ultrasonic range into sonic frequencies.
 So I started measuring loudspeakers for distortion of different types - and looking at the HF content of current disks.
 The result is the paper below, which is a HOOT!
 Anytime you want a good laugh, take a read.

-we get to something REALLY new.
-I had been working for some time on ways of
+And finally we get to something REALLY new.
+I had been working for some time

-measuring hall acoustic properties from binaurally recorded speech.
-It turns
+on ways of measuring hall acoustic properties from binaurally recorded speech.

-out to be pretty simple to learn a lot about LATERAL reflections from a running
+It turns out to be pretty simple to learn a lot about LATERAL reflections from

-IACC.
-But medial reflections are trivial to hear in speech and music (at least
+a running IACC.
+But medial reflections are trivial to hear in speech and music

-when they approach the energy of the direct sound) and the detection process
+(at least when they approach the energy of the direct sound) and the detection

-(whatever it is) is very robust.
-I decided to submit a preprint without knowing
+process (whatever it is) is very robust.
+I decided to submit a preprint without

-how to solve this problem, figuring the pressure of the due date might make
+knowing how to solve this problem, figuring the pressure of the due date might

-some progress.
+make some progress.
 Sure enough, the due date came around, with no solution.
-Two

 reflections through their effect on the audibility of pitch!
 This ability (on signals from a single source